The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Introduction

-\paragraph{Our contribution} We present a CPR simulation framework in which the mapping from actions to payoffs is \emph{latent}: agents observe only local, noisy outcomes and receive no clear reward signal, requiring them to infer environmental and societal dynamics (from payoff after harvest, punishment and social cues).
+\paragraph{Our contribution} We present a CPR simulation framework in which the mapping from actions to payoffs is \emph{latent, i.e., not specified to agents}: they are not given an explicit reward function or payoff table, and must infer the consequences of harvesting and sanctioning from observed outcomes and social cues (e.g., from payoff after harvest, punishment and social cues).
 The framework design instantiates cultural-evolutionary mechanisms, payoff-biased social learning with optional punishments, so that cooperative norms can emerge endogenously, providing a controlled testbed for comparing behavioral tendencies across LLMs in mixed-motive settings.
 We introduce a scalable collective-choice procedure (\emph{propose} then \emph{vote}) that approximates deliberation without extensive dialogue, enabling experiments with large agent populations (two API calls per agent per round).
-Empirically, we (i) calibrate against human CPR findings, (ii) evaluate a $2\times 2$ design (resource-rich vs.\ resource-scarce $\times$ altruistic vs.\ selfish initializations), and (iii) compare multiple LLMs, identifying systematic differences in cooperative tendencies and a mechanism that evolves group-beneficial norms across the models we study.